 Gyms, spas, swimming pools and sports centres

 For hygienic matters gyms, public spas and swimming pools are closed.
-Please also note that public parks and gardens are open for runners and people wishing to exercise in the open air provided that you train alone and keep a wider distance from the other people.
-Despite going out for a walk is allowed, it is not advised.
+Despite going out for a walk up to 200 metres from you home is allowed, it is not advised.
 According to the lastest safety rules issued by Italy’s Prime Minister on 12 March, indeed, all citizens are asked to remain at their homes and to leave them just for urgent and fundamental needs, such as food, health issues, medical checkups or movements connected to work.

 Planes and trains

 Even though Lombardy and Italy are a “red zone”, trains and planes, as well as airports (except Milan Linate) and railway stations are still operating.
 Don’t worry if you happen to be in Milan during this period and need to come back to your hometown or country as, provided that you are not ill or don’t have a fever, you can still take your flight or train to return home.

 Either you are moving on public transport – be it the underground, buses, trams and also trains – or on taxis and other mobility solutions you should follow these basic hygienic rules.

 – wash you hands many times, with water and soap at least for 20 seconds

 – avoid contact with people suffering from severe respiratory issues

 – don’t touch your eyes, mouth and nose with your hands

 – cover your mouth and nose if you happen to be coughing or sneezing